abrochard/walkman/README.md

 ### Custom key bindings

-By default, running `walkman-mode` will run
+By default, running `walkman-setup` will run
 ```
 (define-key org-mode-map (kbd "C-c C-'") #'walkman-transient)
 (define-key org-mode-map (kbd "C-c <C-return>") #'walkman-at-point)
 ```

-If you want to setup your own binding, don't run `walkman-mode` and instead bind
+If you want to setup your own binding, don't run `walkman-setup` and instead bind
   * `walkman-at-point` for quick execution under the cursor
   * `walkman-transient` for the transient-based interactive menu